 How EMDR Sessions Work

 Your EMDR sessions involve a therapist who specializes in this type of treatment.
 You undergo EMDR therapy programs along with other addiction therapy services, including:

 - Supervised medical detox

 - Intensive outpatient program

 One of the key steps in EMDR therapy programs is your recall of the negative memory.
 You also relay to your therapist what you feel, hear, think, see and believe about these events.
 Your therapist leads you through eye movements or other brain stimuli while you focus on the memory.
 At the same time, you focus on positive thoughts about the events, under the therapist’s leadership.

 This therapy continues until your bad memories affect you less.
 You start realizing positive things about your past, such as knowing you did the best you could in the situation.
 Soon, you no longer feel distressed by your trauma.

 The idea behind EMDR therapy programs relates closely to REM sleep, the time of your sleep when you experience rapid eye movements.
 Sometimes you feel very emotional in EMDR.
 But by the end of your sessions, you feel much less disturbed by what happened to you.
 You stop experiencing flashbacks where you relive the events.

 Serenity Light Recovery in Angleton, Texas provides Houston addiction treatment programs on 10 acres of sunny landscape.
-There you gain the hope and light you need for strong, lasting recovery.
-Serenity Light Recovery’s holistic recovery center Houston residents trusts can adapt its accredited programs of individualized treatment to your unique needs.
+There you gain the hope and light you need for sustainable, lasting recovery.
+Serenity Light Recovery’s holistic recovery center near Houston can adapt its accredited programs of individualized treatment to your unique needs.

-You do not have to falter anymore, because of the trauma you experienced in your life.
-Instead, you strengthen and enter healthy sobriety at Serenity Light Recovery.
-If you or someone you love could benefit from our EMDR therapy program, call Serenity Light Recovery at 855-658-6109.
+You do not have to falter because of past trauma.
+Instead, you find new strength and motivation through a trauma therapy program.
+Here, you can enter healthy sobriety.
+If you or someone you love could benefit from our EMDR therapy program, call Serenity Light Recovery at 855.658.6109 today.